 Car has No Hi Speed Forward: 1.
 Most vehicles have a Hi-Speed lockout so younger riders don't go too fast.
 If your vehicle has a shifter assembly then remove the screw or pin at the base of the shifter handle for Hi Speed.
-If you have dashboard shifting switches then look under the dash for a disconnected white connector.
+If you have dashboard shifting switches then look under the dashboard/handlebars for a disconnected white connector.
 Plug that in for Hi Speed.
 2. If you have a shifter assembly then one of the switches has possibly gone bad.
-If you have dashboard switches then it may be on of them gone bad.
-They are inexpensive and available at Authorized Power Wheels Service Centers.
+If you have a dashboard switch then it may be have gone bad.

-Car is making a grinding noise: 1.
-That is a stripped gear or one of the wheel drivers.
-Easy to diagnose- take off the tire on the side you hear the noise.
-Open the gearcase and take a look, it's obvious.
-Nothing will spring apart at you opening a gearcase.
+Car is making a grinding noise: That is a stripped gear or wheel driver.
+Easy to diagnose.
+Take off the tire on the side you hear the noise.
+Inspect the wheel driver.
+If that's not it then open the gearcase and take a look, it's obvious.
+Nothing will spring apart at you when opening a gearcase.
 (Hint: If one gear case is stripped the other isn't far behind.
 Replace them both.)
 Gearboxes normally fail because of an external influence.
 If you don't fix the cause then you may just strip the next gearbox again.
-Here's some common ways we see 7R gearboxes get damaged (in no particular order): A. Melted gearbox housing behind the final drive gear - This is caused by an uneven pressure or too much pressure pushing against the final drive gear.
+Here's some common ways we see gearboxes get damaged (in no particular order): 1.
+Melted gearbox housing behind the final drive gear - This is caused by an uneven pressure or too much pressure pushing against the final drive gear.
 3 major causes area bent axle (no matter how slight), modified tires, or damage to the frame where the axle mounts.
-B. Melted gearbox housing at the first gear shaft - This is caused by the spinning first gear heating up the shaft.
+2. Melted gearbox housing at the first gear shaft - This is caused by the spinning first gear heating up the shaft.
 Causes are - lack of grease on the shaft, debris or old grease in the gearbox.
-Our steel first gear is the best solution for this as it spins on ball bearings so there is no heat build-up.
-C. Stripped first gear - This is the weakest link in the gearbox so the first thing to let go typically when adding more power.
+Our hardened steel first gear and hardened steel pinions are the best solution for this as these first gears spin on ball bearings so there is no heat build-up.
+3. Stripped first gear - This is the weakest link in the gearbox so the first thing to let go typically when adding more power.
 If the teeth are stripped on an angle it means the motor wasn't bolted tight and even to the gearbox.
 If half of each tooth is stripped the pinion gear wasn't centered over the first gear.
 If just a few teeth are removed it means there was a sudden jolt to the gearbox.
 If they're all removed it could be any of the above.
 If you don't want to deal with this ever again then replace it with a hardened steel first gear and hardened steel pinions.
-A brake reduction module is also helpful to the gears.
-D. Broken teeth on 2nd, 3rd, or final drive gear - Caused by a sudden jolt to the gearbox.
+A brake reduction module is also helpful for the life of the gears and enjoyment of the car ride.
+4. Broken teeth on 2nd, 3rd, or final drive gear - Caused by a sudden jolt to the gearbox.
 Most typically from changing vehicle direction without stopping first or from hitting a non-moveable object.
-These gears can handle 775 motors at 24 volts when driven properly.
-E. Pinion gear stripped - Most commonly caused by being the wrong material or shape.
+These gears can handle 775 motors at 24 volts of SLA batteries when driven properly.
+5. Pinion gear stripped - Most commonly caused by being the wrong material or shape.
 If you're using a hardened steel first gear you must use a hardened steel pinion, not just metal.
 With the stock first gear the material does not matter.
 The pitch of the gear is the distance between the peak of each tooth and must be 32.
 The shape of the pinion's tooth is also important to proper mesh with stock and modified first gears.
 There's no standard measurement or name for this and it varies greatly among brands.
-Best thing we can tell you is that ours are the correct shape.
+The best thing we can tell you is that ours are the correct shape!